Show All Answers

 Industrial waste: The term “industrial waste” means all waste generated on the premises of manufacturing and industrial operations such as, but not limited to, those carried on in factories, processing plants, refineries, slaughter houses and steel mills.

-Check out our Event Information page for information about our schedule.
+Check out our Vendor Information page for more information on how to become a vendor.

 In March 2020, the Coronavirus Aid, Relief and Economic Security (CARES) Act was signed into federal law providing financial assistance to American families, workers, small businesses, as well as state and local governments.
 Hanover County received $18.8 million of Federal CARES Act funding to help navigate and respond to the pandemic, and the Board of Supervisors appropriated the funding to meet community needs.